thehydroimpulse/hydrocodedesign/_posts/2014-01-17-jit-just-in-time-compiler-rust.md

 ---
 layout: post
 published: true
-title: A Just-in-time Compiler In Rust
+title: "A Just-in-time Compiler In Rust"
 ---

 Today, we're going to build a simple, very simple, JIT compiler in [Rust](http://rust-lang.org).
 Rust is a safe, concurrent, and practical language that aims at replacing C++ and become a better systems language.